kwkou/815/includes/tshootguide.md

 ###Additional Troubleshooting Resources

-For additional details about common Service Bus errors and ways to investigate and address them, see [Troubleshooting the Service Bus].
+For additional details about common 服务总线 errors and ways to investigate and address them, see [Troubleshooting the 服务总线].

 <!--
 ##Azure Active Directory Access Control Service (ACS)